-| "Spring Moonrise", Lithograph |
+"Spring Moonrise", Lithograph |

 His grandfather, Gottardo Piazzoni (1872 – 1945), was a well known early California artist and is also remembered for his simple compositions and quiet, muted colors.

-| "Winter Moonrise" 12x16, Original oil on board - AVAILABLE NOW |
+"Winter Moonrise" 12 x 16 Oil on board - SOLD |

 This painting shown above, “Winter Moonrise”, is signed by the artist, on the right side, with his personally developed calligraphic character, placed within a double oval.
 Chatham developed this character in his late twenties.
 It was based on the distinctive shape of the little slough that lies at the head of Tamales Bay in Marin County.

 Chatham moved to Marin in 1949.
-He has placed this monogram, rather than a traditional signature, on all his works since his late twenties.
-He has said that this two dimensional calligraphic character “represents the epicenter of my relationship to the natural world”.
+He placed this monogram, rather than a traditional signature, on all his works since his late twenties.
+He said that this two dimensional calligraphic character “represents the epicenter of my relationship to the natural world”.
 He also noted that “I was never comfortable seeing my name written on the face of the pictures, partly I suppose because visual and verbal language seem so at odds with each other.
 But using the monogram, and doing so very discreetly, seems to help soften the presence of my hand, moving it into the shadows where it belongs.”

-| "Landscape" 7 x 9 inches SOLD |
+"Landscape" 7 x 9 inches SOLD |

-Chatham has had hundreds of exhibitions in galleries and museums over the course of his lifetime, though he is not a prolific painter.
-He continues to create his beautiful, quiet landscapes, and sometimes only completes six or seven large paintings a year.
 For additional information on available paintings by this remarkable artist, feel free to contact Patrick Kraft at William A. Karges Fine Art in Carmel, California at (800) 833-9185.

-0 comments:
+No comments:

 Post a Comment